 6 gelatine leaves

-Put the sugar, redcurrant jelly, cinnamon, cloves, mace, lemon rind, lemon juice and 1 pint of water into a saucepan and stir over a low heat until the jelly and sugar have melted
+Put the sugar, redcurrant jelly, cinnamon, cloves, mace, lemon rind, lemon juice and 425ml of water into a saucepan and stir over a low heat until the jelly and sugar have melted

 2 tbsp of redcurrant jelly